9.1. Overview

 9.1.1.
 Insertion Operations without WAL

-As described in Chapter 8, every DBMS implements a shared buffer pool to provide efficient access to the relation’s pages.
+Every DBMS implements a shared buffer pool to provide efficient access to relation pages.

 -

-When we issue the first INSERT statement, PostgreSQL loads the TABLE_A page from the database cluster into the in-memory shared buffer pool and inserts a tuple into the page.
-The page is not written to the database cluster immediately.
-(As mentioned in Chapter 8, modified pages are generally called dirty pages.)
+When the first INSERT statement is issued, PostgreSQL loads the TABLE_A page from the database cluster into the shared buffer pool and inserts a tuple.
+This modified page is called a dirty page.
+The page is not written to storage immediately.

 -

-When we issue the second INSERT statement, PostgreSQL inserts a new tuple into the page in the buffer pool.
-The page has not been written to storage yet.
+When the second INSERT statement is issued, PostgreSQL inserts a new tuple into the page in the buffer pool.
+The page still remains only in memory.

 -

-If the operating system or PostgreSQL server should fail for any reason, such as a power failure, all of the inserted data would be lost.
+If the operating system or PostgreSQL server fails (e.g., due to a power failure), all inserted data in the memory is lost.

-Therefore, a database without WAL is vulnerable to system failures.
+A database without WAL is therefore vulnerable to system failures.

 9.1.2.
 Insertion Operations and Database Recovery

-PostgreSQL writes all modifications as history data into a persistent storage to prepare for failures.
-In PostgreSQL, the history data are known as XLOG record(s) or WAL data.
+PostgreSQL records all modifications as history data in persistent storage.
+This history data is known as XLOG records or WAL data.

-When considering how a database system recovers, one question that may arise is: what point does PostgreSQL start to recover from?
+When considering database recovery, an immediate question comes to mind: where exactly does PostgreSQL start recovering from?
 The answer is the REDO point.
-That is the location to write the XLOG record at the moment when the latest checkpoint is started.
-(Checkpoints in PostgreSQL are described in Section 9.7.)
-In fact, the database recovery process is closely linked to the checkpoint process, and both of these processes are inseparable.
+The REDO point is the location of the XLOG record written at the moment the latest checkpoint started.
+(Checkpoints are described in Section 9.7.)
+The recovery process and the checkpoint process are inseparable.

 The WAL and checkpoint process were implemented at the same time in version 7.1.